Onesiphorus: 2 Timothy

-Remarkably, Onesiphorus made a 1000-mile journey, over three large bodies of water from one continent to another (from Ephesus (today: Turkey) to Rome (today: Italy)) — to specifically search for and find Paul in prison, so as to comfort him.
+Remarkably, Onesiphorus made a 1000-mile journey, over three large bodies of water from one continent to another (from Ephesus to Rome) — to specifically search for and find Paul in prison, so as to comfort him.

-He is commemorated on September 6 in Roman Catholic Church, and September 7 in Orthodox Church.
+He is commemorated on September 6 in the Roman Catholic Church, and September 7 in the Orthodox Church.

 He should not be confused with the Onesiphorus of Ephesus who was martyred with Porphyrius during the Diocletian persecution, and is commemorated on November 9.